Merkoba/Meltdown/arguments.md

 A lower number means it's more sensitive.

 A higher number means you need to drag more to trigger the actions.

+---

+>no-increment-logs

+Always use the file name, don't increment with numbers.

+For example save `stuff.txt` always instead of `stuff_1.txt`, `stuff_2.txt` etc.